Princes Risborough School: History

 After the War, as part of Princes Risborough's employment and population growth, the town needed a modern secondary school to withstand the number of new pupils moving into the area at the time.

 Known affectionately as the 'Top School'.
 Princes Risborough County Secondary School opened on 6 December 1957 at the end of Merton Road, as a modern complex for new students.
 This was to revolutionize schooling in Princes Risborough as this new school had proper separate learning blocks where children could move room each lesson and the fact it was of a bigger size than the Bell Street School made it all the better.

 In September 2001 the school was awarded specialist school status as a Technology College, by the Department for Education and Skills (DfES).

 The school became an Academy in September 2011 and while its motto was 'Enjoy and Achieve', it changed to 'Aspire and Achieve' around 2018.

 It has since had a new Sports Hall built in 2014 and the Learning Resource Centre/6th Form has moved and refurbished into the old sports complex.

-Simon Baker is the current Headteacher since September 2019.
+Simon Baker has been the Headteacher since September 2019.